Oxid15/grooveply/README.md

 # Grooveply
 Simple job application tracking app build with fastui

+## Features

+1. Create and track applications
+2. Update statuses and descriptions
+3. Set automatic status changes if certain time passed
+4. Write notes and post updates on each application
+5. Set goals as a number of applications per period of time
+6. See latest updates on the main page

+## Stack

+The web interface is built on fastui and all the data is stored in SQLite database.

 ## Installation and usage

 Clone the repo and install it with